Lands of the Bohemian Crown (1648–1867)

-History of the Lands of the Bohemian Crown (1648–1867)

 The Dark Age (1648–1740)

 After the Thirty Years' War ended, the Czech lands definitively passed onto the Habsburgs who eradicated Protestant Hussitism in the 1620s and upheld the strict Counter-Reformation measures.
 Hence the name Dark Age for this period.

-Ottoman Turks and Tatars invaded Moravia in 1663, taking 12,000 slaves.
+From 1599 to 1711, Moravia (a Land of the Bohemian Crown) was frequently subjected to raids by the Ottoman Empire and its vassals (especially the Tatars and Transylvania).
+Overall, hundreds of thousands were enslaved whilst tens of thousands were killed.
 In 1664 Habsburg armies under command of Jean-Louis Raduit de Souches attacked the Ottomans, conquered Nitra and Levice and freed some of the captive Moravians.
 When general Montecuccoli's army won the Battle of Saint Gotthard, the Turks signed Peace of Vasvár, which would last 20 years.

 In 1683, Leopold I (1656–1705) defeated the Turks and paved the way for the restoration of the Kingdom of Hungary to its previous territorial dimensions.
 The brief reign of Joseph I (1705–1711) was followed by that of Charles VI (1711–1740).
 Between 1720 and 1725, Charles concluded a series of treaties by which the various estates of the Habsburg lands recognized the unity of the territory under Habsburg rule and accepted hereditary Habsburg succession, including the female line.